data-forge/data-forge-js/docs/api.md

 <a name="dataForge.Series+detectTypes"></a>

 #### series.detectTypes() ⇒ <code>DataFrame</code>
-Detect the actual types of the values that comprised the series and their frequency.
+Detect the types of the values in the sequence.
-Returns a new series containing the type information.

 **Kind**: instance method of <code>[Series](#dataForge.Series)</code>
-**Returns**: <code>DataFrame</code> - Returns a dataframe that detects and describes the data types contained in a series or dataframe.
+**Returns**: <code>DataFrame</code> - Returns a dataframe that describes the data types contained in the input series or dataframe.
 <a name="dataForge.Series+detectValues"></a>

 #### series.detectValues() ⇒ <code>DataFrame</code>
-Detect the frequency of values in the series.
+Detect the frequency of values in the sequence.
-Returns a new series containing the information.

 **Kind**: instance method of <code>[Series](#dataForge.Series)</code>
-**Returns**: <code>DataFrame</code> - Returns a dataframe that detects and describes the values contained in a series or dataframe.
+**Returns**: <code>DataFrame</code> - Returns a dataframe that describes the values contained in the input sequence.
 <a name="dataForge.Series+truncateStrings"></a>

 #### series.truncateStrings(maxLength) ⇒ <code>Series</code>